Water privatization in the United States: Detroit

 "an estimated $5 billion in debt and has been the subject of privatization talks ... [it] says half of its 323,000 accounts are delinquent and has begun turning off the taps of those who do not pay bills that total above $150 or that are 60 days late.
 Since March, up to 3,000 account holders have had their water cut off every week."

-Activists have criticized these actions, saying "Detroit is trying to push through a private takeover of its water system at the expense of basic rights."
-The Blue Planet Project has filed a "submission to the United Nations Special Rapporteur on the human right to safe drinking water and sanitation regarding cutting off water to Detroit residents.
+These actions have drawn criticism from activists and advocacy groups, who argue that the water shutoffs may disproportionately affect vulnerable populations and could be linked to broader efforts toward privatization.
+The Blue Planet Project, among others, submitted a report to the United Nations Special Rapporteur on the human right to safe drinking water and sanitation.The submission expressed concern that the shutoffs in Detroit potentially violated residents’ basic rights and called for international attention to the implications of restricting access to essential public services amid ongoing discussions about privatization.

 Emmaus, Pennsylvania

 On July 6, 2005, the Emmaus Borough Council voted in a 3-2 vote to authorize its Water Committee to work with the borough's consultant to draft an agreement of sale for its water system.
-Citizens had been especially concerned that if the borough chose to follow the consultant's advice to "monetize the system," that the system would be sold to a multinational corporation, as was an increasing trend throughout the region.
+Citizens had been especially concerned that if the borough chose to follow the consultant's advice to "monetize the system", that the system would be sold to a multinational corporation, as was an increasing trend throughout the region.
 Many Emmaus residents organized themselves under the group EFLOW ("Emmaus for Locally Owned Water"), and through a combination of letter-writing, petitioning and public comment at council meetings, in early September 2005 the council voted to take water privatization off the table of options.
 This controversy garnered regional and national attention, with anti-privatization non-profits such as Public Citizen noting the debate and outcome.